Orthognathic Surgery (Jaw Surgery)

 Technology & Orthognathic Surgery

-Dr. Farrell, Dr. P. Harvey, Dr. Neilson, Dr. Christline, Dr. Bell or Dr. Odom uses modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Farrell, Dr. P. Harvey, Dr. Neilson, Dr. Christline, Dr. Bell, Dr. Odom or Dr. Parker use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

-If you are a candidate for corrective jaw surgery, Dr. Farrell, Dr. P. Harvey, Dr. Neilson, Dr. Christline, Dr. Bell or Dr. Odom will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, Dr. Farrell, Dr. P. Harvey, Dr. Neilson, Dr. Christline, Dr. Bell, Dr. Odom or Dr. Parker will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 What to Expect

 - Corrective jaw surgery is a significant intervention requiring many months of preparation.

 - The surgery is performed in the hospital and can last between one to four hours.

 - Hospital stays of one to two days are normal.